 Next is the chocolate filling.
 I suppose if you really wanted you could cheat and use the boxed chocolate pie filling (the cooked stuff, not instant), but this one is much tastier, especially for real chocolate lovers.
 It's VERY chocolatey, with minimal sweetness.
 I used a mixture of dark and milk chocolate to make it, only because I didn't quite have enough dark chocolate.
 I made mine a few hours before I made the meringue, and chilled it completely.
 I later realized that this is unnecessary, as it gets heated up in the oven again later.
 You could put the meringue straight on the slightly cooled filling if needed.

-- 8 pieces whole graham crackers broken into
+- 8 whole graham crackers, broken into pieces

 - Chocolate filling: